Are you motivated to hit the gym all day, except for the 15 minutes before you have to leave?

 Now, not only I have nails, but stretching my fingers is actually useful for performing magic.

 Yes, this requires a significant effort on your side.
 It will also take a while to replace the habit with the new action.
-But at the end, you’ll have trained your brain to automagically do stuff that makes you better.
+But in the end, you’ll have trained your brain to automagically do stuff that makes you better.

 How to use that information